 10. Now go back to the python environment and start by uploading the APPROVED-file.

-10. Then running the following code will run the approved script, and only that particular script, in authorized mode on the sensitive data.
+11. Then running the following code will run the approved script, and only that particular script, in authorized mode on the sensitive data.
 The capitalized variables remain the same.

 Don't forget to restart the python kernel before (re)running the approved script

-Data upload/survey:
+Data import/survey:

 # copy from design platform: